salmallick/salmallick/README.md

 ### :man_technologist: About Me :
 Hello!
-I am a Student at Wayne State University studying Computer Science.
+I am a Student at the University of Michigan studying Data Science.

 - :telescope: I worked as a Software Development Intern, contributing to maintaining and developing IOS applications.
 Now I am focusing on doing Self Projects

-- :seedling: Exploring Frontend and Backend work using C++ and Python.
+- :seedling: Exploring Frontend and Backend work using C++ and Python, and React.

 - :zap: In my free time, I like to play soccer ⚽, basketball 🏀, and listening to music 🎵.